Eschatologue/CM_wiki/docs/class/ranger/index.md

 You gain a Fighting Style feat of your choice (see chapter 5).
 Instead of choosing one of those feats, you can choose the option below.

-***Druidic Warrior.*** You learn two Druid cantrips of your choice (see the Druid class's section for a list of Druid spells).
-Guidance and Starry Wisp are recommended.
+***Druidic Warrior.*** You learn two Druid cantrips of your choice (see the Druid class's section for a list of Druid spells). *[:spell-level-0: Guidance](../../spells/description/core/cantrip.md#guidance)* and *[:spell-level-0: Starry Wisp](../../spells/description/core/cantrip.md#starry-wisp)* are recommended.
 The chosen cantrips count as Ranger spells for you, and Wisdom is your spellcasting ability for them.
 Whenever you gain a Ranger level, you can replace one of these cantrips with another Druid cantrip.

 ### Level 3: Ranger Subclass